diegozain/alles/projects/pdes/dc-xbore-vis/readme.md

-# DC x-borehole data visualization
+# DC x•borehole data visualization
 diego domenzain

-June 2021 @ Aarhus University
+June 2021

 ## 👓 Sensitivity
 For an **abmn** quadrupole, the sensitivity is:

 👓 = ∇φ ⋅ ∇ v

 where,